 Llew died at his home on 1 August 2019.
 We mourn him and miss him at the same time as we celebrate his huge legacy of 900 sculptures, and enduring memories of his vitality, generosity and love of life.

-A book on his life and work by John Newton, is now available, published by Canterbury University Press, with assistance from Creative New Zealand.
+A book on his life and work by John Newton, was published by Canterbury University Press in 2020, with assistance from Creative New Zealand.
 You can read the full Media Release here.
+The book has been widely reviewed and praised.